 of food and constipation.
 Increasing fluids, regular exercise, and increasing the

 fiber in your diet are some of the ways to prevent constipation.
-Always consult your health
+Always ask your healthcare

-care provider before taking any medication for this condition.
+provider before taking any medicine for this condition.

-Many women have appetite changes in pregnancy, including increased hunger, decreased
+Many women have appetite changes in pregnancy, including: